sikt-no/graphitron/graphitron/README.md

 the _name_ parameter must match the table name in jOOQ if it differs from the database.
 The _name_ parameter is optional, and does not need to be specified if the type name already equals the table name.

-In the example below the generator would apply a jOOQ implicit join between the two tables when building the query.
+In the example below the generator would apply an implicit path join on the key between the two tables when building the subquery for the reference.
 Note that this can only work if there is only one foreign key between the tables.
 For example, given tables from the schema example below, the result will be `TABLE_A.table_b()`.
 If more than one key exists, a more complex configuration is required, see [reference](#reference-directive).

+_Schema_:
 ```graphql
 type TABLE_A @table { # Table name matches the type name, name is unnecessary.
   someOtherType: OtherType